rodrigo740/ASE_TP3_G5/App1_I2C_PWM/README.md

-# Hello World Example
+# Application 1 I2C & PWM

-Starts a FreeRTOS task to print "Hello World".
+Starts a FreeRTOS task to read the temperature value of a temperature sensor using I2C to communicate.

-(See the README.md file in the upper level 'examples' directory for more information about examples.)

 ## How to use example